-- Sustainable development - Monitor, control and upgrade technology to prevent pollution and conserve resources. - All projects and processes shall be designed keeping in view environmental protection as an integral part to achieve sustainable development. - Maximum possible recycling. - Reduction in use of regular water consumption. - Maximum recovery from waste material. - Use of treated water inside the factory premises to maintain the plantation of various plants and particularly eucalyptus plants. - 5.
+- Monitor, control and upgrade technology to prevent pollution and conserve resources. - All projects and processes shall be designed keeping in view environmental protection as an integral part to achieve sustainable development. - Maximum possible recycling. - Reduction in use of regular water consumption thereby promoting less external effluent discharges. - Maximum recovery from waste material. - Use of treated water inside the factory premises to maintain the plantation of various plants. - 5.
 Does the Company have a mechanism to recycle products and waste?
 If yes what is the percentage of recycling of products and waste (separately as <5%, 5-10%, >10%).
 Also, provide details thereof, in about 50 words or so.

 Solvents used in Wire Enamels are recovered from the process and re-used in subsequent production.
 Part of the solvent may be sold in the market depending on its quality.
-In the year 2020, about 236 Tonnes of Solvent was re-consumed and almost 146.2 Metric Tonnes of by-products were sold.
+In the year 2021, about 236 Tonnes of Solvent was re-consumed and almost 146.2 Metric Tonnes of byproducts were sold.